HarvestStat/HarvestStat/README.md

 - National agricultural agencies

 ## Data Processing
-The crop data in this repository is organized and calibrated using Python.
+The crop data in this repository is calibrated and harmonized using Python.
 The code used for processing the data is included in the repository.

 ## Repository Structure
 This repository is organized as follows: